letsencrypt/website/content/en/docs/allow-port-80.md

 HTTP-01 challenge type because they've firewalled off port 80 to their web server.
 Our recommendation is that all servers meant for general web use should offer both HTTP on port 80 and HTTPS on port 443.
-They should also send redirects for all port 80 requests, and possibly an HSTS header.
+They should also send redirects for all port 80 requests, and possibly an HSTS header (on port 443 requests).

-Allowing port 80 doesn't introduce a larger attack surface, because requests on port 80 are generally served by the same software that runs on port 443.
+Allowing port 80 doesn't introduce a larger attack surface on your server, because requests on port 80 are generally served by the same software that runs on port 443.

 Closing port 80 doesn't reduce the risk to a person who accidentally visits your website via HTTP.
 In normal circumstances, that person